Liberty University: Liberty University Online Academy

+Standing for Freedom Center

+In November 2019, Liberty and Charlie Kirk of Turning Point USA launched a think tank subsidiary called the Falkirk Center for Faith and Liberty.
+The name was derived, in part, from the portmanteau combining the names of Jerry Falwell Jr. and Charlie Kirk, as well as Falwell's affinity for the film Braveheart and the Battle of Falkirk, which was depicted in the film.
+The think tank hired Trump attorney Jenna Ellis and Trump surrogate Sebastian Gorka as fellows and paid for political Facebook ads promoting Trump and other Republican candidates during the 2020 election campaign.

+In March 2021, the university renamed the organization the "Standing for Freedom Center", having chosen not to renew Kirk's contract several months earlier.

+In November 2021, the Standing for Freedom Center hosted former Secretary of State Mike Pompeo, author Eric Metaxas, and former Arkansas governor Mike Huckabee.

+Publications

+The Journal of Statesmanship and Public Policy explores topics in the realms of national security, international relations, domestic policy, and political philosophy from a deeply thoughtful, ethical, and Christian perspective."
+Recent articles have been published on strict constructionism and critical race theory.

+The Liberty Bell News is an online publication whose mission is "to maintain the vision of the founder, Dr. Jerry Falwell Sr., to develop and train Christ-centered men and women with the values, knowledge, and skills essential to impact the world."

 Finances, marketing, and recruitment

 In June 2021, Liberty University had $3.94 billion in assets and $474 million in liabilities.
 Its operating revenue was $1.15 billion and its operating expenses were $840 million.
 Its endowment was valued at $1.71 billion in fiscal year 2021.
 In fiscal year 2020, Liberty University received $800 million from online tuition and $361 million from residential student tuition.
 According to Third Way, Liberty uses less than 20 percent of its revenues for instruction.

 In its early years, the university was held afloat financially by major donors.
 In 1987, Liberty University's 501(c)(3) tax-exempt status was formally recognized by the IRS.

-In the 1990s, the debt-saddled university was placed on probation several times by the Southern Association of Colleges and Schools because of heavy debt.
+In the 1990s, the university was placed on probation several times by the Southern Association of Colleges and Schools because of heavy debt.
 In 1990, the university owed $110 million; in 1996, it owed $40 million.
 The Unification Church was an early donor.
-In 1994, the university received $3.5 million through Rev. Sun Myung Moon's Women's Federation for World Peace.
+In 1994, the university received $3.5 million through Sun Myung Moon's Women's Federation for World Peace.
 In 1996 News World Communications loaned $400,000 to Liberty.

 In 2006, the university had net assets—cash, property, investments and other holdings—of roughly $100 million.
 At the start of Jerry Falwell Jr.'s presidency in 2007, the university listed $259 million in assets.
 Five years later, in May 2012, Falwell Jr. said the total had risen to $1 billion, thanks to proceeds from its online learning program and from accelerated facility expansion.